 Once you decide what Chase card you would like to apply for, click on the "Card Details" or "Learn More" button.
 The form it takes you to will request the following information:

 - First and last name

 The next screen will ask you whether you have a checking account or a savings account, what your type of residence is, your gross annual income, source of income, and employer.
 After this, the form will ask you several security questions to help set up your account before they review your decision and let you know whether or not you've been approved.How long should it take to receive the credit card?

 Once you've been approved for a credit card, it shouldn't take longer than five to seven business days for the card to arrive by mail.
 If you aren't given an immediate decision, your decision will then come via the mail along with an explanation of the reasons for denial if you are not approved.

 Looking for a credit card can be overwhelming, especially if you aren't sure what all the different terms and numbers actually mean in real world application.
 Chase has several credit cards with vastly different applications and target demographics.
 If you're thinking of choosing Chase as your credit card provider, take the time to evaluate your needs as a consumer.
 What exactly do you need a credit card for?
 How often do you travel?
 If you're looking to make a few balance transfers and pay off a bit of debt, then the Chase Slate is an excellent choice.
 On the other hand, if you want a day to day card that can yield rewards while you use it, the Chase Freedom is one of the best all around cards out there.
 Balance your needs against what Chase has to offer before you make your decision.

 - What credit score do I need to apply for a Chase credit card?

-Chase cards are generally for good to excellent.
+Chase cards are generally for "Good" to "Excellent" credit scores.
 To apply for a Chase card, your credit should be 700+.